There are now 3 possible online modes for units:

 - Level 3 elective

-- Students are able to (1) understand the principles of clean, green and ethical animal production and its importance to agriculture in the twenty-first century; (2) demonstrate knowledge and understanding of the major constraints in the animal production industries; (3) demonstrate an understanding of the major problems associated with the production of wool, meat and dairy products; (4) appreciate the important role of ongoing research and expansion of knowledge in animal industries; (5) identify major constraints in supply chains and advance feasible solutions; and (6) apply communication skills.
+Students are able to (1) explain the principles of clean, green and ethical animal production, including the supply chain and its importance to agriculture in the twenty-first century; (2) demonstrate knowledge of the principles underpinning animal production industries; (3) appraise the role of ongoing research and expansion of knowledge in animal industries; and (4) apply communication skills.

-- Indicative assessments in this unit are as follows: (1) a three-hour end-of-semester examination (50 per cent); (2) three laboratory reports (10 per cent each); and (3) a 10,000-word essay (20 per cent).
+Indicative assessments in this unit are as follows: (1) online quizzes; (2) written reports; and (3) oral presentation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)